pavelkrusek/market-calendar-tool/README.md

 - **Extended Data Retrieval**: Option to retrieve extended data for each event.
 - **Configurable Concurrency**: Use `ScrapeOptions` to configure the number of concurrent asyncio tasks (`max_parallel_tasks`), optimizing scraping performance based on system capabilities.
 - **Easy-to-Use API**: Simple and intuitive function to get you started quickly.
-- **DataFrame Output**: Returns raw data scraped from the website as pandas DataFrame(s) for further processing.
+- **DataFrame Output**: Returns raw data scraped from the website as *pandas* DataFrame(s) for further processing.
+- **Data Handling**: Always returns scraped data encapsulated in a `ScrapeResult` object for consistent data management.
+- **Data Cleaning and Validation**: Provides functionality to clean and validate scraped data for further processing, ensuring data quality and consistency.

 ## Installation